dogweather/rspec-webservice_matchers/README.md

 expect('github.com').to have_a_valid_cert
 ```

 It's a tool for doing **Test Driven Devops** (I just made that up).
-See [the introductory blog post](http://robb.weblaws.org/2014/01/16/new-open-source-library-for-test-driven-devops/) for more about my motivations.
+See [the introductory blog post](http://robb.weblaws.org/2014/01/16/new-open-source-library-for-test-driven-devops/) for the backstory and [Nonstop QA - a SaaS built on it](https://nonstop.qa).

 This library takes a minimalist approach: it simply adds new RSpec matchers.
 Therefore, you can use your own RSpec writing style; there's no new DSL to learn.